 Online Graduate Certificates in Data Science

-When it comes to online graduate certificates in data science, many Massachusetts schools try to appeal to corporate types.
 Northeastern, Boston University, UMass Amherst, and UMass Boston all offer graduate certificates in data analytics and/or business analytics.
 Typically, these programs cover standard areas like data mining, visualization, and strategic decision-making.

-A more unusual approach is Northeastern’s Hybrid Graduate Certificate in Urban Informatics.
+A more unusual approach is Northeastern’s Hybrid Graduate Certificate in Urban Analytics.
 This is an emerging field in data science, and the university is jumping all over it.
 For example, academics at Northeastern’s School of Public Policy and Urban Affairs Research Labs have been exploring the intersection of government data and behavioral and social dynamics.

 Online Master’s Degrees in Data Science

-- Northeastern has all kinds of informatics-themed options, including the Hybrid MS in Urban Informatics and MS in Health Informatics.
+- Northeastern has all kinds of informatics-themed options, including the hybrid MS in Urban Informatics and MS in Health Informatics.

 But that’s not to ignore the efforts of smaller schools.
 For example, Bay Path has assembled an online MS in Applied Data Science and Brandeis has an online MS in Strategic Analytics.